BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 Vendor-specific extensions to an LSPS can also obey the above rules, and would remain compatible with a non-vendor LSP and a non-vendor client.

-## Common Schemas

-As the transport layer uses JSON, we often need to agree upon how particular types of data are encoded into JSON.
-This is described in the separate [Common Schemas](common-schemas.md) document.